eazymation/jbds-via-html5/README.md

 where sirius-X is sirius-1 or sirius-2 etc (we will deploy one sirius app per user).

 ## Access the Sirius  Container via a Browser
-A developer can now access the Obeo Studio application via a browser.
+A developer can now access the sirius application via a browser.
 On the CDK, the URL is [holy-guacamole.192.168.99.100.nip.io/guacamole](holy-guacamole.192.168.99.100.nip.io/guacamole).
 Make sure that the URL is appropriate for your environment.
 When